 All GT Challenge race cars may be subject to technical inspections prior to or after any official qualifying or race session to ensure compliance with each submitted GT Challenge Car Information Form.
 Any driver required to report to the technical inspection area must do so immediately, this may include podium finishers as well as competitors picked randomly.
 Absolutely no changes may be made the car from the configuration used during the session.
-An additional fee of \$25 will be added to each competitor's entry fee to cover the additional costs of post-race inspections which may include a dyno test.
 On board switches that allow a change to engine mapping will be monitored closely.
 The Technical Inspector shall have the right to examine any on board data acquisition to help determine performance parameters used on track.
+All cars are subject to dynamometer testing.